McAllen Spinal Cord Injury Lawyer

 Some of the damages you may seek in a McAllen spinal cord lawsuit include:

-• Non-economic damages, such as pain and suffering, emotional distress, loss of the enjoyment of life, and loss of consortium, to name a few.
+• Non-economic damages, such as pain and suffering, emotional distress, loss of the enjoyment of life, and loss of consortium.

 To learn more about the legal process of obtaining compensation after suffering a spinal cord injury and for a free case evaluation, contact the McAllen spinal cord injury attorneys at Patino Law Firm online or by calling 855-LAW-NINJA.